just4give/helium-dyi-hotspot-balena-pi4/readme.md

 Click on "Add device" button which will open below modal.
 <img width="931" alt="Screen Shot 2020-07-22 at 11 14 44 AM" src="https://user-images.githubusercontent.com/9275193/88194295-a9488f00-cc0c-11ea-95df-1a5d50ccf483.png">
 Turn on "Wifi+Ethernet" and put your wifi credential there.
 After that click on "Download BalenaOS" button which will download a zip file on your comuter.
-Next, click on Environment variable menu from left pane and create a new variable as "REGION" with value "US915" (you may need to change as per your region)
+Next, click on Environment variable menu from left pane and create a new variable as "REGION" with value "US915" (you may need to change as per your region.
+This repo supports US915 and EU868.
+Please create PR if with your region)
 <img width="1170" alt="Screen Shot 2020-07-22 at 11 19 30 AM" src="https://user-images.githubusercontent.com/9275193/88194802-3ab80100-cc0d-11ea-96ba-7f158328da04.png">

 ##### Step 2: Flash image on SD card